noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 	// the html has been parsed and JS objectes created for all dom nodes document.addEventListener('DOMContentLoaded', () => registerAllMyEventsBitch())

+	// listen for events
+		somePoop.addEventListener(
+			'eventName',
+			listenerFunction,
+			{
+				// route events to this listener before sending to child elements
+				capture: bool,
+				// listener should be invoked at most ONCE, then removed
+				once: bool,
+				// indicates a passive listener, i.e. will never call preventDefault
+				// has performance improvemetns if true
+				passive: bool,
+				mozSystemGroup: 'who the fuck codes for just one browser?'
+			},
+			// if true, (see capture above)
+			// also, events that are bubbling upward will not trigger this listener
+			// defaults to false
+			useCaptureBoolean
+		)
 	// create custom event (doesnt work in ie, fuck ie) const event = new Event(
 			'wtf',